-${ m CO_2}$ Sensor/ Transmitter: An ERV can be wired to a wall mounted CO2 Sensor/ Transmitter with relay like Johnson Controls CD-WR0-00-0 (or CD-WRD-00-0) in order to operate the ERV when ventilation is required due to high CO2 levels.
+CO2 Sensor/ Transmitter: An ERV can be wired to a wall mounted CO2 Sensor/ Transmitter with relay like Johnson Controls CD-WR0-00-0 (or CD-WRD-00-0) in order to operate the ERV when ventilation is required due to high CO2 levels.
 This type of transmitter has an adjustable set point, and a relay that the 24V+ signal can be wired into and "G" wire can be wired out of.
 "G" should be wired to #1 terminal.
 The ERV will then turn on and provide fresh air to the space to lower CO2 levels.

-Quickstep: Units equipped with the quickstep controls option use an onboard microprocessor, factory installed CO_2 sensor, and Variable Frequency Drives to modulate airflow through the ERV to control for Carbon Dioxide.
-To operate the unit enter the Supply Air set point, Exhaust Air set point (they do not have to be the same value)into the units controls along with the maximum CO_2 set point.
-The unit will modulate the blowers to increase ventilation and decrease CO_2 when CO_2 levels are above the set point.
+Quickstep: Units equipped with the Quick Step controls option use an onboard microprocessor, factory installed CO_2 sensor and variable frequency drives to modulate airflow through the ERV to control for Carbon Dioxide.
+To operate the unit enter the Supply and Exhaust CFM values (they do not have to be the same value) into the Quick Step flexstat control along with maximum CO_2 level and the controls will modulate the blowers to ensure CO_2 levels are not above set point.